UPCArtifacts/RTj/README.md

-#  RTj: a Java framework for detecting and refactoring rotten greentest cases
+#  RTj: a Java framework for detecting and refactoring rotten green test cases

 If you use RTj, please cite our paper:

-* RTj: a Java framework for detecting and refactoring rotten green testcases.
+* *RTj: a Java framework for detecting and refactoring rotten green testcases*.
 Matias Martinez, Anne Etien, Stéphane Ducasse, and Christopher Fuhrman.
 2019.

 ## Prerequisites